sourcegraph/about/blogposts/announcing-sourcegraph-3.0-beta.md

 # Sourcegraph 3.0 beta is now available

-**NOTE:** This is a draft announcement.
-The version tag mentioned will be published early in the week of Mon Jan 14.

-The beta release of Sourcegraph 3.0 is now available (as version tag `3.0.0-beta`--**NOTE:** this is a draft announcement and the version tag is not yet published).
+The beta release of Sourcegraph 3.0 is now available (as version tag [`3.0.0-beta`](#install-upgrade)).
 Sourcegraph is an **open-source, self-hosted code search and browsing tool** for teams, with an efficient web interface and "feels-like-native" integration into your code host.
-[Install or upgrade Sourcegraph.](#install-or-upgrade)
+[Install or upgrade Sourcegraph.](#install-upgrade)

 Highlights of this release: